SimarDhami/Mergerware-Loan-Management-System/README.md

 meteor --port <portname>

-Access the application through the provided URL.
+Access the application through the provided URL : https://loan-management-mergerware.meteorapp.com/

 Register as a user with your email address and choose your role.